 Intergroup Dialogue is a 3‐credit, letter‐graded course.
-The final course grade is based on attendance and participation/engagement with dialogue principles and practices, reflective writing (journal) assignments and weekly readings, a group action project, and a final paper.
+The final course grade is based on attendance and participation/engagement with dialogue principles and practices, reflective writing (journal) assignments and weekly readings, an engaged scholarship project/presentation, and a final paper.

 What kind of specific skills will I learn through being in an Intergroup Dialogue course?

 Intergroup Dialogue is a research-based practice developed in higher education.
-Studies have demonstrated that dialogue students complete the course with enhanced communication skills including perspective taking and critical listening; a more complex awareness of inequality in society; a stronger understanding of self, social identities and intersectionality; collaboration across difference, and public engagement and other forms of action.
+Studies have demonstrated that dialogue students complete the course with enhanced communication skills including perspective taking and critical listening; a more complex awareness of inequality in society; a stronger understanding of self, social identities and intersectionality; and preparation for public engagement and other forms of action.

-Why is the dialogue topic I’m interested in not listed as a choice on the placement form for the Spring 2021 semester?
+Why is the dialogue topic I’m interested in not listed as a choice on the placement form for the Fall 2021 semester?